vmware-tanzu/velero/site/docs/v1.0.0/hooks.md

 When performing a backup, you can specify one or more commands to execute in a container in a pod when that pod is being backed up.
 The commands can be configured to run *before* any custom action processing ("pre" hooks), or after all custom actions have been completed and any additional items specified by custom action have been backed up ("post" hooks).
+Note that hooks are _not_ executed within a shell on the containers.

 There are two ways to specify hooks: annotations on the pod itself, and in the Backup spec.